timosaarinen/nih-lang/README.md

 ~~~
 print 'The answer to life, universe is...'
 (6*7)
 ~~~
-You CAN use parens, but not the default.
-Necessary when ambiguous otherwise. " or ', you decide
+You can use parens, but not the default.
+Necessary when ambiguous otherwise. " or ', you decide.
 ~~~
 print("The answer to life, universe =", 6*7)
 ~~~